stoermelder/vcvrack-packone/docs/siren/TagClassifier.md

 The scan collects tags in a `std::map<std::string, std::set<std::string>>` (tag → relative paths).
 While a scan is running, the status line shows `Analysing… N/M`.
 When the worker signals `done`, the main thread:

-- Shows `osdialog_message` "No new tag assignments found." if the result map is empty.
+- Shows message "No new tag assignments found." if the result map is empty.
 - Otherwise opens a `ui::TagConfirmDialog<std::string>` (the payload type is the relative path string) via `openTagConfirmDialog`.
 Header is `"Suggest tags"` for a single file or `"Suggest tags — <dirName>"` for a folder.
 Tags already present on a file are filtered out by lowercase-trimmed name before the worker emits them, so the dialog never suggests a tag the file already has.
 - The `onApply` callback in the pane writes the accepted tags via `MetadataStore::addTag` and saves metadata.
 Tags are applied directly; no intermediate suggestion state.
 - Filename labels in the confirm dialog are clickable — clicking one calls `selectPath(resolveNode(fileId), true)` which loads and plays the file in the preview pane.
 Right-click on a label offers **Remove from group**.